FaithsCoding/social-network-api/README.md

 ## Installation

 In order to run this application you will need to have installed VS Code, cloned down the repo, used node (npm i) to install all dependencies and have access to Insomnia to test the application.
+You will also need to run node server.js to start the application.

 ## Usage